-[The design] with the owls [was confirmed] to Sir Samuel Sleigh at the Visitation of Derbyshire in 1662 (C34.4b) and the one with the roses was confirmed at the Visitation of Norfolk in 1563 as the unidentified 4th quarter in the Arms of Mary, one of the heirs of Henry Bures of Acton co Suffolk, who was married to Thomas Barow of Wynthorpe co Lincolnshire (G1.25).
+[The design] with the owls [was confirmed] to Sir Samuel Sleigh at the Visitation of Derbyshire in 1662 (C34.4b) and the one with the roses was confirmed at the Visitation of Norfolk in 1563 as the unidentified 4th quarter in the Arms of Mary, one of the heirs of Henry Bures of Acton, co Suffolk, who was married to Thomas Barow of Wynthorpe co Lincolnshire (G1.25).
 As you are no doubt aware, a difference in colour is not a difference as far as the Laws of Arms are concerned, as a design must be unique when seen in black and white or on stone, silver, etc.Too bad.
-The upshot is that if the Woodin family wants a coat of arms, it will have to design one anew and have it registered, possibly borrowing from the 1994 Arms that have been granted to Mr. Wooding.
+The upshot is that if the Woodin family wants a coat of arms, it has no documented arms to lean on.
+It would have to design its arms anew.
+Possibly the family could borrow from the 1994 Arms that have been granted to Mr. Wooding.

 [The short link for this post is http://bit.ly/2Fg5XSE.]